helium/HIP/0051-helium-dao.md

 The hotspot may dispute the State Channel summaries by submitting signed attestations to the DNP Oracles.

-Every epoch, DNP Oracles calculate each miners’ rewards based on data transferred in State Channels and distributes it to accounts on the L1 according to the emissions schedule for the subDAO.
+Every epoch, DNP Oracles calculate each miner's rewards based on data transferred in State Channels and distributes it to accounts on the L1 according to the emissions schedule for the subDAO.

 *Proof-of-Coverage Process*